playwithcode/build-with-mcpi/README.md

-# play-with-mcpi
+# build-with-mcpi
-Playing with Minecraft Pi edition using Python on the Raspberry Pi
+Playing with Minecraft Pi edition and using code to build stuff in Minecraft on the Raspberry Pi.